 "The Steelworker Comic"

-I recently had an hour-long telephone conversation with veteran Canadian Stand- Up Comic & Documentary Filmmaker Mr. Bill Davern.
+In the Pre-Covid world of 2019, I had an hour-long telephone conversation with veteran Canadian Stand- Up Comic & Documentary Filmmaker Mr. Bill Davern.
 Bill and the author, David Reuben, have only crossed paths a couple of times over the last 30 years, but have many friends and colleagues in common.

 The conversation was lively, honest, and a bit vulgar.
 Within 5 minutes you feel like Mr. Davern is your lifelong best friend.
 So how did this Hamilton ON Canada Steelwork become a successful “Road Warrior” Stand-Up Comic/ Impressionist, Associate Producer on CHTV’s “Comedy at CLUB 54”, and an award-winning Filmmaker?

 You’ll be posting loads of engaging content, so be sure to keep your blog organized with Categories that also allow visitors to explore more of what interests them.